teemow/conair/README.md

 ## Why?

-* For the fun of it
+* Testing different docker versions inside of containers
+* Having a nice workflow to create new nspawn containers
-* Proper systemd integration
+* A proper systemd integration between host and containers
 * No need to use supervisord _if_ you need to run multiple services within the same container
-* All CoreOS components in a single container
+* All CoreOS components in a single container but change them independently and test quickly
  * Systemd
  * Fleet
  * Etcd